percona/pmm-doc/source/faq.rst

 Can I monitor multiple service instances?
 *****************************************

 You can add multiple instances of MySQL or some other service to be monitored from one PMM Client.
-In this case, you must provide a unique port or socket for each instance, and specify a unique name for each.
+In this case, you must provide a unique port and IP address, or a socket for each instance, and specify a unique name for each.
 (If a name is not provided, PMM uses the name of the PMM Client host.)

 For example, to add complete MySQL monitoring for two local MySQL servers, the commands would be: